chuhlomin/chuhlomin.com/content/blog/2024/homerow.md

 ![Homerow](homerow.png)

-Fans of keyboards, will love this app.
+Fans of keyboards will love this app.
 Once activated by a hotkey (<kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>Space</kbd> by default), it highlights elements on the screen, and you can "click" on them by typing the highlighted letters.
 It's like [Vimium](https://vimium.github.io/) or